Atchison, Topeka and Santa Fe Railway: Passenger service

-AT&SF was widely known for its passenger train service in the first half of the 20th century.
+The AT&SF was widely known for its passenger train service in the first half of the 20th century.
 AT&SF introduced many innovations in passenger rail travel, among these the "Pleasure Domes" of the Super Chief (billed as the "...only dome car[s] between Chicago and Los Angeles" when they were introduced in 1951) and the "Big Dome" Lounge cars and double-decker Hi-Level cars of the El Capitan, which entered revenue service in 1954.
 The railroad was among the first to add dining cars to its passenger trains, a move which began in 1891, following the examples of the Northern Pacific and Union Pacific railroads.
 The AT&SF offered food on board in a dining car or at one of the many Harvey House restaurants that were strategically located throughout the system.

 In general, the same train name was used for both directions of a particular train.
 The exceptions to this rule included the Chicagoan and Kansas Cityan trains (both names referred to the same service, but the Chicagoan was the eastbound version, while the Kansas Cityan was the westbound version), and the Eastern Express and West Texas Express.
 All AT&SF trains that terminated in Chicago did so at Dearborn Station.
 Trains terminating in Los Angeles arrived at AT&SF's La Grande Station until May 1939, when Los Angeles Union Passenger Terminal was opened.